sjentsch/lsjDocs/Ch11/Ch11_tTest_05.rst

 say that µ\ :sub:`D` = µ\ :sub:`1` - µ\ :sub:`2` is the population mean for
 this difference variable.
-So, to convert this to a hypothesis test, our null hypothesis is that this mean difference is zero and the alternative hypothesis is that it is not
+So, to convert this to a hypothesis test, our null hypothesis is that this mean difference is zero and the alternative hypothesis is that it is not:

 | H\ :sub:`0`: µ\ :sub:`D` = 0
 | H\ :sub:`2`: µ\ :sub:`D` ≠ 0